SWP in Mutual Funds: A Tax-efficient Retirement Income Strategy

 Here's a simple calculation: if you need ₹50,000 monthly and expect 8% annual returns, you'd need around ₹75 lakhs as a corpus.

-However, most fund houses permit swp plans with corpus amounts as low as ₹5 to 10 lakhs, making this strategy accessible to investors with moderate capital seeking tax-efficient income generation.
+However, most fund houses permit SWP plans with corpus amounts as low as ₹5 to 10 lakhs, making this strategy accessible to investors with moderate capital seeking tax-efficient income generation.

 Q3.
 Can I stop or modify an SWP anytime?

 Yes, absolutely!
 That's the advantage of flexibility.
-You can stop your swp in a mutual fund anytime, increase or decrease the withdrawal amount, change the frequency (monthly to quarterly or vice versa), or even restart it later.
+You can stop your SWP in a mutual fund anytime, increase or decrease the withdrawal amount, change the frequency (monthly to quarterly or vice versa), or even restart it later.
 There are no penalties, no lock-ins, and no exit loads in most cases.
-This makes it far better than annuities or pension plans that lock you in forever, while debt mutual funds remain favorable throughout.
+This makes it far better than annuities or pension plans that lock you in forever, while debt mutual funds remain favourable throughout.

 Q4.
 Is SWP better than interest income from fixed deposits?